 How the pandemic is fuelling antimicrobial resistance

-For years, a growing number of infections that are resistant to antimicrobials have offered us a grim glimpse into a future of increasingly untreatable diseases.
-COVID-19 has made antimicrobial resistance so much worse.
+For years, a growing number of infections that are resistant to antimicrobials has offered us a grim glimpse into a future with increasingly untreatable diseases.
+Now, COVID-19 has made antimicrobial resistance so much worse.

 Right before the pandemic started, antimicrobial resistance (AMR) was high on the global health agenda.
 The prediction that AMR could cause ten million deaths a year by 2050 had spurred calls to be prudent when using antibiotics, and to reduce their use in livestock.
 Fast-forward to a year later, and the world is facing a far more devastating challenge of drug resistance than ever before.

 COVID-19 infection can massively weaken the immune systems of infected people, which is why secondary bacterial infections have been extremely common.
 India has recently reported an outbreak of a deadly ‘black fungus’, or mucormycosis, that can lead to blood clots and affect the eyes, nose and sometimes the brain.

 The pandemic also halted many immunisation programmes, putting millions of lives at risk from deadly diseases such as measles.

 Now the country is seeing a rise of other deadly fungal infections such as Candida auris, which infects the bloodstream but also the respiratory system, central nervous system and internal organs, killing as many as 70% of people.
 The problem is that many of these infections are resistant to antibiotics, which means they are virtually untreatable.

 And, even as COVID-19 greatly weakens their immune systems, the process of putting patients on mechanical ventilation to treat COVID-19 in packed intensive care units can fuel secondary infections.
 As the pandemic continues, overworked staff in crowded hospitals may be forced to compromise infection prevention and control measures that would normally eliminate most bacteria and fungi that could cause infections.